Port-Louis, Guadeloupe: History

 The settlement of northern Grande-Terre began in the mid-17th century.
 The city was first known as Pointe d'Antigues then Port Louis, bearing the name of the king of France Louis XIV.
 During the French Revolution it was renamed Port Libre (meaning free port) before returning to its current name in the 19th century.

 At the beginning of the 18th century, the city was one of the first sugar ports of Guadeloupe.
 Gradually Port-louis was dethroned by Le Moule and Pointe-à-Pitre.
 In the 19th century, the Domaine de Beauport was one of the most important sugar factories in the French West Indies.
 It closed permanently in 1990.
 Nevertheless, sugar cane and fishing remain the main economic activities of the commune.

 Demography

 Population censuses have been carried out in the commune since 1961 after Guadeloupe was made a French department in 1946.
 Since 2006, the population statistics have been published annually by the National Institute of Statistics and Economic Studies (Insee).
 For communes with less than 10,000 inhabitants, this population census takes place every five years, with the population figures for the intervening years being estimated.
 The first complete census study under this plan was completed in 2008.

-In 2016, the commune had 5772 inhabitants, an increase of 4.17% compared to 2011.